Free Trade and Foreign Aid - Who Wins and Who Loses?

 If we really want to understand all of the potential impacts of free trade and truly want to

-make it a win/win, then we should focus on some issues that may somewhat involve all
+make it a win/win, then we should focus on some issues that involve all societies, but

-societies, but mostly impact those that are the least developed.
-We must ask ourselves
+mostly impact those that are the least developed.
+We must ask ourselves some important

 First, we should consider the natural balance of the cultures we are trading with.
 Will free